unartig/sepsis_osc/typst/main_thesis.typ

 = Medical Background (Sepsis)

 As the most extreme course of an infectious disease, sepsis poses a serious health threat, with a high mortality rate and frequent long-term consequences for survivors.
-In 2017, an estimated 48.9 million people worldwide suffered from sepsis and the same year, 11.0 million deaths were associated with sepsis @rudd2020global, making it the most common cause of in-hospital deaths.
+In 2017, an estimated 48.9 million people worldwide suffered from sepsis and the same year, 11.0 million deaths were associated with sepsis @rudd2020global, which makes up 19.7% of yearly deaths.
+Sepsis is also the most common cause of in-hospital deaths.
-Untreated, the disease is always fatal and even with successful treatment, around 75\% of those affected suffer long-term consequences.
+Untreated, the disease is always fatal and even with successful treatment, around 40\% of those affected suffer long-term consequences, such as cognitive, physical or physiological problems, the so called _post-sepsis syndrome_ @vanderSlikke2020post.
-Highlighting the importance of early recognition and treatment of infections in patients with pre-existing health conditions.
-Overall, untreated septic diseases in particular represent an enormous burden on the global healthcare system.
+Overall, treated and untreated septic diseases in particular represent an enormous burden on the global healthcare system.

 The triggers for sepsis are varied, but almost half of all sepsis-related deaths occur as a secondary complication of an underlying injury or a non-communicable, also known as chronic disease @fleischmann2022sepsis.
+A recent study @seymour2017time highlights the importance of early recognition and subsequent treatment of infections in patients, reducing the mortality risk caused from sepsis.
-Faster recognition of a septic condition significantly increases the chance of survival @seymour2017time, it urges to develop accurate and robust detection and prediction methods, i.e. reducing the time to receive the appropriate medical attention.
+Each hour of earlier detection can significantly increase the chance of survival @seymour2017time, it urges to develop accurate and robust detection and prediction methods, i.e. reducing the time to receive the appropriate medical attention.

 Per definition, sepsis is a "life-threatening organ dysfunction caused by a dysregulated host response to infection" @Sepsis3.
 There are multiple (now historic) more specific definitions available and sometimes blurry terminology used when dealing with the sepsis and septic shocks.
-The following chapter @sec:sep3def gives a more detailed introduction to the most commonly used sepsis definition, which is referred to as Sepsis-3.
+The following @sec:sep3def gives a more detailed introduction to the most commonly used sepsis definition, which is referred to as Sepsis-3.
-Additionally, the chapter @sec:sepbio provides a short introduction of both the pathology and biology of sepsis and @sec:sepwhy talks about the need for reliable sepsis prediction systems.
+Additionally, @sec:sepbio provides a short introduction of both the pathology and biology of sepsis and @sec:sepwhy talks about the need for reliable sepsis prediction systems.

 == Sepsis-3 definition <sec:sep3def>
 Out of the need for an update of an outdated and partly misleading sepsis model a task force led by the "Society of Critical Care Medicine and the European Society of Intensive Care Medicine", was formed in 2016.
-Their resolution, named "Third International Consensus Definitions for Sepsis and Septic Shock" @Sepsis3, provides until today the most up to date and most widely used sepsis definition and guidance on sepsis identification.
+Their resolution, named "Third International Consensus Definitions for Sepsis and Septic Shock" @Sepsis3, provides until today the most widely used sepsis definition and guidance on sepsis identification.

-In general sepsis does not classify as a specific illness, rather a condition of "physiologic, pathologic, and biochemical abnormalities" @Sepsis3, where the original causes are still mostly uncertain.
+In general, sepsis does not classify as a specific illness, rather a multifaceted condition of "physiologic, pathologic, and biochemical abnormalities" @Sepsis3, where the original causes are mostly uncertain.
 Most commonly the underlying cause of sepsis is diarrhoeal disease, road traffic injury the most common underlying injury and maternal disorders the most common non-communicable disease causing sepsis @rudd2020global.

-According to Sepsis-3, sepsis is defined by two criteria: a documented or #acr("SI") and the presence of a dysregulated host response, for a more detailed explanation see @sec:sepbio.
+According to the Sepsis-3 definition, a patient is in a septic condition if the following two criteria are fulfilled:
+#(
+  align(center, list(
+    align(left, [a documented or #acr("SI") and]),
+    align(left, [the presence of a dysregulated host response]), ))
+)
-This combination represents an exaggerated immune reaction that results in organ dysfunction and potential harm to the body.
-When infection is first suspected, even modest organ dysfunction is linked to a 10% increase of in-hospital mortality.
+The combination of the two criteria represents an exaggerated immune reaction that results in organ dysfunction, when infection is first suspected, even modest organ dysfunction is linked to a 10% increase of in-hospital mortality.
+A more pathobiological explanation of what a "dysregulated host response" means is given in the next @sec:sepbio.

-Regarding the first criterion, it is suggested to characterize any patient prescribed with antibiotics followed by the cultivation of body fluids, or the other way around, with a suspected infection.
+*Confirmed or Suspected Infection* is suggested to characterize any patient prescribed with #acr("ABX") followed by the cultivation of body fluids, or the other way around, with a suspected infection.
 The timings of prescription and fluid samplings play a crucial role.
-If the antibiotics were administered first, then the cultivation has to be done in the first 24h after first prescription, if the cultivation happened first, the antibiotics have to be prescribed in the following 72h @Sepsis3.
+If the antibiotics were administered first, then the cultivation has to be done in the first 24h after first prescription, if the cultivation happened first, the #acr("ABX") have to be prescribed in the following 72h @Sepsis3.
-This can be seen in the lower part of figure @fig:ricu, where antibiotics is abbreviated with ABX.
+This can be seen in the lower part of figure @fig:ricu, with the abbreviated #acr("ABX").
 Regardless which happened first, the earlier of the two times is treated as the time of suspected infection onset time.

-Regarding the second criterion, a responses dysregulation is characterized by the worsening of organ functionality over time.
+*Dysregulated Host Response* is characterized by the worsening of organ functionality over time.
-Since there is no gold standard for measuring "dysregulation" the Sepsis-3 consensus relies on the #acr("SOFA")-score introduced in (@SOFAscore@Sepsis3#todo[can we fix please?]).
+Since there is no gold standard for measuring the amount of "dysregulation" the Sepsis-3 consensus relies on the #acr("SOFA")-score introduced in (@SOFAscore@Sepsis3#todo[can we fix please?]).
 The score is now regularly used to evaluate the functionality of organ systems and helps to predict the risk of mortality, also outside of a sepsis context.
 The #acr("SOFA") score is calculated at least every 24 hours and assess six different organ systems by assigning a score from 0 (normal function) to 4 (high degree of dysfunction) to each.
 The overall score is calculated as sum of each individual system.
 It includes the respiratory system, the coagulation/clotting of blood, i.e. changing from liquid to gel, the liver system, the cardiovascular system, the central nervous system and the renal system/kidney function.
 A more detailed listing of corresponding markers for each organ assessment can be found in table @tab:sofa in the @sec:appendix.
 The magnitude of a patients initial #acr("SOFA")-score captures preexisting organ dysfunction.
-An increase in SOFA score $>=2$ between measurements indicates an acute worsening of organ functionalities and a drastic worsening in the patients condition, the indicator for a dysregulated response.
+An increase in SOFA score $>=2$ corresponds to an acute worsening of organ functionalities and a drastic worsening in the patients condition, the indicator for a dysregulated response.

+=== Sepsis Classification
+The Sepsis-3 definition not only provides the clinical critera of septic conditions, but also introduces the necessary time windows for sepsis classification.
 An increase of #acr("SOFA") $>=2$ in the 48h before or 24h after the #acr("SI") time, the so called #acr("SI")-window, is per Sepsis-3 definition the "sepsis onset time".
-A schematic of all timings is show in figure @fig:ricu.
+A schematic of the timings is shown in figure @fig:ricu.

 With respect to which value the increase in #acr("SOFA") is measured, i.e. the baseline score, is not clearly stated in the consensus and leaves room for interpretation, commonly used approaches include:
 #(
-  list(
+  align(center, list(
+    align(
+      left,
-    [the minimal value inside the #acr("SI")-window before the #acr("SOFA") increase,], [the first value of the #acr("SI")-window,],
+      [the minimal value inside the #acr("SI")-window before the #acr("SOFA") increase,], ),
-    [or the lowest value of the 24h previous to the increase.], )
+    align(left, [the first value of the #acr("SI")-window,]), align(left, [or the lowest value of the 24h previous to the increase.]), ))
 )
-Differences in definitions greatly influence the detection of sepsis, which are used for prevalence estimates for example #todo[cite].
+Differences in definitions greatly influence the detection of sepsis, which are used for prevalence estimates for example @Johnsons2018Data.
 Using the lowest #acr("SOFA") score as baseline, the increase $>=2$ for patients with inspected infection was associated with an 18% higher mortality rate according to @SOFAscore a retrospective #acr("ICU")-data analysis.

 #figure(